NFL Playoff Odds: Postseason Futures For All 32 Teams

 Early Observations From the NFL Playoff Odds Market

 My first gut reaction from the NFL playoff odds market was actually somewhat down the board.
-Because of the year-to-year turnover in playoff teams, I’m prone to throwing a lot of darts at the lucrative odds in the bottom half of the board, so I’m naturally drawn toward the teams that are mediocre or worse.
+Because of the year-to-year turnover in NFL playoff teams, I’m prone to throwing a lot of darts at the lucrative odds in the bottom half of the board, so I’m naturally drawn toward the teams that are mediocre or worse.

 Seattle doesn’t strike me as an average team.
 I’m a believer in Geno Smith, and I think the Seahawks offense will only be more powerful with Jaxon Smith-Njigba in tow.